kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 npm i express
 ```

-Here `npm i` is short for `npm install` because the less letters you type, the less of a risk for carpal tunnel (and because the best developers are lazy EMOJI).
+Here `npm i` is short for `npm install` because the less letters you type, the less of a risk for carpal tunnel (and because the best developers are lazy).

 Running this command will add a few new files: